Elorm-t/alx-low_level_programming/0x01-variables_if_else_while/README.md

 Task 2 - I sometimes suffer from insomnia.
 And when I can't fall asleep, I play what I call the alphabet game: Program outputs lower-case letters of the alphabet using putchar() on a single line.

-Task 2 - alphABET: Program outputs lower-case letters and upper-case letters of the alphabet using putchar() on a single line.
+Task 3 - alphABET: Program outputs lower-case letters and upper-case letters of the alphabet using putchar() on a single line.

+Task 4 - When I was having that alphabet soup, I never thought that it would pay off: Program prints all lower-case letters except e and q, all on a line using putchar().